Documented to be almost always right 99.7% of the time.

 And if the customer can't afford it and there's no subsidy, you're gone.

-You have to they're they're out of business, and that's the objective, to shrink the private sector insurance market and thereby force people into the state-run exchanges or the federal exchanges.
+To shrink the private sector insurance market and thereby force people into the state-run exchanges or the federal exchanges.

 It's a mess.

-So he was calling to just warn people that are in the same situation that he's in, what's coming.
+So he was calling to just warn people that are in the same situation that he's in what's coming.

 And he also opined that when this starts happening to people, that finally people are going to see what Obama is causing, and they're going to be mad at him, to which I reminded him, don't think that.

-If we can have record high unemployment, record job loss, just an absolutely anemic economic recovery because of Obama's policies, and he's not blamed for it.
+If we can have record high unemployment, record job loss, just an absolutely anemic economic recovery because of Obama's policies, and he's not blamed for it, what makes anybody think he's going to get blamed when an insurance company starts doubling their premiums?

-People are gonna blame the insurance company.
+People are going to blame the insurance company.

-They're not blaming for Obama for anything else.
+They're not blaming Obama for anything else.

-Although not actually, Obama's approval numbers, you're not seeing this reported widely, but his approval numbers are falling and in some places dramatically.
+Although, not actually, Obama's approval numbers, you're not seeing this reported widely, but his approval numbers are falling and in some places dramatically.

 In one poll, support for Obamacare is under 40% now.

-In the same poll, I forget what what it was, Obama's performance, job performance approval rate is just over 40.
+Obama's performance, job performance approval rate is just over 40.

 He's not at 50% approval in any poll.